 — Cort O’Haver

 Umpqua’s branches, which it calls stores, are celebrated across the banking industry.
 One of the first financial institutions to pioneer stores as community centers, Umpqua Bank’s brand in the brick-and-mortar channel is utterly distinctive.
-The Financial Brand has featured nearly a dozen of the bank’s branches in articles over the years (including this one yesterday).
+The Financial Brand has featured nearly a dozen of the bank’s branches in articles over the year.
 Their locations boast interactive Discovery Walls, Ritz Carlton style concierge desks, and digital cafés complete with Umpqua’s own signature blend of coffee.